 According to research most people have what is known as an inner critic.
 This is generally a negative internal dialog that seems to keep a running tally of all your weaknesses, flaws and mistakes.
 And best of all you can get control of it.
 If you really pay attention the next time your inner critic shows up, you may notice that the voice and tone of your inner critic is familiar.

-The things we say and the way that we speak to ourselves in our most private moments in our head is a result of what we have learned from the past.
+The things we say and the way that we speak to ourselves in our most private moments is a result of what we have learned from the past.
 If you’ve been criticized and shamed by others or witnessed others being criticized for flaws you associate with yourself, you may recognize that you have developed a negative inner critic voice.

 In many ways we unconsciously want to mimic our parents or those with whom we spent the most time growing up.
 You may even be body shaming yourself as others have shamed you.
 You can break the cycle and gain self-respect by first becoming aware of what your inner critic is saying.